religion, philosophy and ethics

 - It provides students with the tools to begin to understand the profound influence religion has had, and continues to have, on our history and culture

-RPE in Year 7 provides a coherent overview of the Abrahamic faiths placing each of these religions in the context of their relationship with each other.
+RPE in Year 7 provides a coherent overview of the Christianity and Judaism placing them in the context of their relationship with each other.
 Students will also build up an understanding of a range of ideas, concepts and skills.
-Our study of Judaism which includes a brief study of the structure and history of the religion as well as a consideration of festivals, worship and central beliefs.
-Students will also consider its links to Christianity and Islam as Abrahamic faiths.
-We move on to look at Christianity; in particular students will study the history of the religion, inlcuding an understanding of the many different denominations and the modern structure of Christianity as well as a consideration of the importance of Jesus and his teachings for Christians.
+Our study of Judaism which includes a brief study of the structure and history of the religion, as well as a consideration of festivals, worship and central beliefs.
+Students will also consider its links to Christianity as an Abrahamic faith.
+We move on to look at Christianity; in particular students will study the history of the religion, including an understanding of the many different denominations and the modern structure of Christianity as well as a consideration of the importance of Jesus and his teachings for Christians.
 Students produce an Easter Newspaper following the events surrounding this Christian festival.
-Finally we study Islam where we look at the foundations of the belief of Islam, the five pillars including the pilgrimage of Hajj.
-The role of Islam from a global perspective is also considered.
-We consider the importance of pilgrimage and sacred places to a religious believer.

-In Year 8 the students are introduced to philosophy with an analysis of some ultimate questions such as 'Does God exist?' and 'Why do we suffer?'.
+In Year 8 the students are introduced to Islam.
+This study will begin with an understanding of the structure of the faith, as well as a consideration of festivals, worship and central beliefs.
+We then move on to consider some of the concepts and issues associated with Islam in the modern world, including gender and the theological concept of jihad.
+We then mov e on to an Introduction to philosophy with an analysis of some ultimate questions such as 'Does God exist?' and 'Why do we suffer?'.
 They are encouraged to consider religious and alternative perspectives on these questions.
 In addition we also begin an investigation into the structure and origin of the Bible as a historical and spiritual text; this is a great introduction to some high level theological studies for the girls.
 A study of Hinduism includes looking at the stories and practices of Hinduism as well as discovering some of the central tenets of its beliefs.
 Students will produce a project about the concept of God in Hinduism.
-Our study of Buddhism inlcudes a study of the life of Buddha and a comprehensive examination of the Dharma (teachings of the Buddha).

 Year 9 serves as an introduction to the work that could be continued further in the GCSE papers in Years 10 and 11.
 Students are encouraged to further develop their analytical skills and to think critically about established philosophical and ethical concepts and ideas.
-This is an exciting section which allows the students to study key ideas from some of the world's most renowned philosophers such as, Aristotle, Plato, Kant, Nietzche and Marx.
-We will also study the, often uneasy, relationship between science and religion through a study of Genesis and the Big Bang and the theory of evolution.
+This is an exciting section which allows the students to study key ideas from some of the world's most renowned philosophers such as, Aristotle, Plato, Kant, Nietszche and Marx.
 Building upon this philosophical foundation, we look at the Jewish Holocaust of the Second World War and the way in which Jewish thinking has changed in the light of this event.
 There will be some consideration of Jewish theological responses to the Holocaust.
 In particular we focus on Hollywood and the Holocaust studying the ways in which the Holocaust has been depicted in a range of films including Schindler's List, Shoah and Life is Beautiful.
-We then go on to consider the topic of Religion and Ethics.
-This is actually an adapted GCSE module that we study in a non-examination context.
-We explore the ways in which people make moral decisions.
-This will naturally lead us into a contemporary study of ethics and in particular a consideration of the concepts of justice and law.
-From a religious perspective we look at morality and ethics in action while considering some particular topics, such as prisoners of conscience and capital punishment.
+We then go on to consider the topic Buddhist philosophy; this is our first journey into eastern philosophy which encourages students to consider questions around the nature of self and personal identity.

 Our GCSE syllabus consists of two papers: Religion and Life through a study of Christianity, and Religion and Society through a study of Christianity and Islam.
 These papers are an exciting exploration of how and why religion has had such a massive impact on our world and behaviour.
 Students have the unique opportunity to consider and reflect upon how belief has shaped people's position on issues such as abortion, euthanasia and relationships.
 They will have the chance to get involved in ethical conversations taking place in modern medicine, for example, human rights, war and peace, environmental ethics, crime and punishment and the role of personal conscience in these matters.
 All these issues amongst many others, are examined, discussed and evaluated in the light of Christian, secular and, in the case of the Society paper, Islamic views.